 If an Advisory Committee member is unable to participate on the rotating agenda team during their scheduled rotation, they shall exchange dates or delegate someone within their sector to take his or her place and notify Stakeholder Relations of the change.

-Meetings of Entities
+106Meetings of Entities

-Meeting Schedules:
+106.1Meeting Schedules

 MISO will annually post a meeting schedule of all Entities.
 In person meetings should be scheduled at least 30 days in advance if possible.

 Frequency of meetings is determined by each Entity to get work done.
-Main Parent Entities are assumed to meet monthly unless determined otherwise.
-Subordinate entities are assumed to meet unless workload requires more frequent meetings.
+Entities are assumed to meet eight times per year on a six-week cadence unless workload indicates otherwise. .

 Meeting dates should be established well in advance and should not be changed without adequate notice.
 Stakeholder leadership, working with MISO, can schedule or cancel a meeting as deemed appropriate.
 Previously scheduled meetings that are being cancelled or changed should give as much advance notice as possible.

-Posting Requirement Examples:
+106.2Posting Requirement Examples

 A meeting scheduled to be held on a Friday, five business days prior would be the immediately preceding Friday, and for a meeting on a Wednesday, five business days prior would be the immediately preceding Wednesday.